fraktlfx/prism-slack/README.md

 ## Introduction

-This is the Slack plugin for Prism-Pipeline 2.1.0
+This is the Community Edition of the Slack plugin for Prism-Pipeline 2

 ## Requirements